ansible-collections/ibm_zos_cics/docs/source/modules/auxiliary_temp.rst

 --------
 - Create and remove the \ `auxiliary temporary storage <https://www.ibm.com/docs/en/cics-ts/latest?topic=sets-defining-auxiliary-temporary-storage-data-set>`__\  data set used by a CICS® region.
 - You can use this module when provisioning or de-provisioning a CICS region.
 - Use the \ :literal:`state`\  option to specify the intended state for the auxiliary temporary storage data set.
-For example, \ :literal:`state=initial`\  will create an auxiliary temporary storage data set if it doesn't exist.
+For example, use \ :literal:`state=initial`\  to create an auxiliary temporary storage data set if it doesn't exist.